MichaelNolan80/MH-PR/README.md

   - http://ripe.net
   - http://whois.se

-## shodan
+## shodan -
 Shodan is a search engine that pulls banners from websites.
 Enabling us to see many many IOT devices on the net many of them are unsecre meaning we can get access, sometimes they have default passwords and other times they just dont have any security on them at all.
 You have to sign up for an account to use it to start with .
 ![image](https://github.com/user-attachments/assets/cf671e6b-0fa5-49c5-9a5a-a1509b86ecb7)
 To carry on i need a paid membership which i will come back too.
 But in a nut shell it allows users to find devices such as servers, webcams, routers, and other devices that are connected to the internet.
-Shodan can be used to find devices that are vulnerable to attack, or to identify devices that are misconfigured
+Shodan can be used to find devices that are vulnerable to attack, or to identify devices that are misconfigured.

+## DOS